manthanank/learn-angular/README.md

 ## SPA

-SPA stands for Single Page Application.
+**SPA** stands for **Single Page Application**.
 It is a web application or website that interacts with the user by dynamically rewriting the current page rather than loading entire new pages from the server.
 This approach allows for a more fluid and responsive user experience, as the page does not need to be reloaded each time the user interacts with it.

 ### Advantages of SPA